mcw-rcc/mcw-rcc.github.io/docs/secure-computing/workflow.md

 ## Submitting Jobs

 Job submission and management uses the same commands and syntax as the HPC cluster.
-However, ResHPC SLURM accounts are slightly different.
-When submitting a ResHPC job, the SLURM account is the project ID, not the PI's NetID.

 For details on submitting and managing SLURM jobs, please see [Submitting SLURM Jobs](../user-guide/jobs/running-jobs.md).

 ## Encrypting Restricted Data